unoplatform/uno/doc/articles/get-started-dotnet-new.md

  * [WinUI 3, UWP, and Uno Platform.](uwp-vs-winui3.md)
  * [Updating from UWP to WinUI 3.](updating-to-winui3.md)

+## Uno Platform Extensions

+Uno Platform provides an enhanced template to build your application with less effort.

+See [this documentation](external/uno.extensions/doc/Overview/ExtensionsOverviewAndGettingStarted.md) for more information.

 ## Uno Platform Blank library

 This template can be used to create a blank library.
 With this type of library, Skia and WebAssembly do not need to built separately, but cannot be differentiated.